Having Trouble Registering?

 New York, NY 10003

-You can find more detailed information on required credentials, including those for home-schooled students, under NYU’s Proof of Graduation Policy.
+Students can find more detailed information on required credentials, including those for home-schooled students, under NYU’s Proof of Graduation Policy.

-International Baccalaureate Transcripts and Scores
+International Baccalaureate transcripts and scores

-Graduate and Professional Studies: Required Credentials
+Graduate and Professional Studies: Required credentials